lcrespom/Modulator/web/help/md/tutorial.md

 ## Rings
-There is a lot of interesting things we can do with arrays of notes to create melodies, such as inverting them, selecting some notes at the start or end, shuffling them, etc. For that purpose, the Live Coding API provides the `Ring` class, which extends the `Array` class with additional convenient methods.
+There is a lot of interesting things we can do with arrays of notes to create melodies, such as transposing them, selecting some notes at the start or end, shuffling them, etc. For that purpose, the Live Coding API provides the `Ring` class, which extends the `Array` class with additional convenient methods.

 The `lc.scale` method actually returns a Ring object, not just an Array.
 You can also create a ring from an array by invoking its `ring()` method.
-For example:
+For example, the following code creates a ring containing the numbers from 60 to 63:

 ```javascript
 let r = [60, 61, 62, 63].ring()
 ```

-Creates a ring containing the numbers from 60 to 63.
-Let's try some random notes:
+Let's play a scale:

 ```javascript
 lc.instrument('TB-303', 'lead')